-Various adjustments need to be made to assure the driver's comfort and the safety of the motorhome before starting and moving the motorhome; these include:
+Various adjustments must be made to ensure the driver's comfort and the safety of the motorhome before starting and moving the motorhome; these include:

-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust the tilt steering while the vehicle is moving. - The driver should be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving.
+- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving.

-Figure 2-1: Driver's side dashboard and instrument console.
+Figure 2-1: Driver's side Dashboard and

-- Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain) or when road conditions are hazardous (icy, snowy, winding roads, city traffic) or when a constant speed of the motorhome is not possible or if traffic conditions don't warrant such. - Avoid driving the motorhome through any standing water.
-If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or another. - Know the limits of operation of the motorhome.
-Don't try to achieve excessive speeds, climb overly steep hills, traverse overly long grades, attempt to use the motorhome as an "off-the-road" (OTR) motorhome, rapidly switch lanes, or rapidly accelerate or decelerate the motorhome.
-When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information. - The solar or blackout shade is operated by a switch located on the driver's console.
+- Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain), when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such. - Avoid driving the motorhome through any standing water.
+If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or the other. - Know the limits of operation of the motorhome.
+Do not try to achieve excessive speeds, climb overly steep hills, traverse overly long grades, attempt to use as an "off-the-road" (OTR), rapidly switch lanes, or rapidly accelerate or decelerate the motorhome.
+When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information. - The solar or blackout shade is operated by using a switch on the driver's console.
 Depress the switch to lower or raise the shade.
-The switch will be labeled "VISOR."
-The time delay switch must be held a few seconds before it is activated.
-CAUTION: DO NOT over extend either shade as this may block the view of the road. - NEVER drive the vehicle with a slideout room extended.
+On the Allegro, the switch is labeled VISOR.
+The time delay switch must be held for a few seconds before it is activated.

+• NEVER drive the vehicle with a slide-out room extended.